GlennJohansson85/Project_2_Quiz_for_Kids/README.md

 ## Features

 #### Interactive quiz for kids
 An engaging and entertaining learning experience for children.
-It encourages them to participate actively and leanrn while having fun.
+It encourages them to participate actively and leanrn while having fun.<br>
 ![image](https://github.com/GlennJohansson85/p2-quiz_for_kids/assets/139962883/85eb8548-a343-4662-a1b7-c8554f6272ae)

 #### Multiple-choice questions with four answer options
-By presenting four answer options per question, it´s easier for kids to answer and learn.
+By presenting four answer options per question, it´s easier for kids to answer and learn.<br>
 ![image](https://github.com/GlennJohansson85/p2-quiz_for_kids/assets/139962883/2ae06b93-6eb4-4e4f-9a7f-291982d2224f)

 #### Score tracking
-The quiz keep track of the user´s score throughout the quiz which adds an element of competition and achievement, motivating kids to do their best.
+The quiz keep track of the user´s score throughout the quiz which adds an element of competition and achievement, motivating kids to do their best. <br>
 ![image](https://github.com/GlennJohansson85/p2-quiz_for_kids/assets/139962883/e309be62-5ca0-4b58-8b39-998c947e8f08)
 ![image](https://github.com/GlennJohansson85/p2-quiz_for_kids/assets/139962883/f021afad-d22d-472f-b6f4-df42c9a6300e)